-All students entering the MSc are required to hold an undergraduate Honour's degree (minimum 2nd class (B+) or equivalent), from a recognized post-secondary institution (see also Graduate Diploma in Tourism Research (GDip) for alternate admission requirements).
+All students entering the MSc are required to hold an undergraduate Honour's degree with a minimum B+ or equivalent, from a recognized post-secondary institution (see also Graduate Diploma in Tourism Research (GDip) for alternate admission requirements).
 In addition, they should have a GMAT score of 550 or better or a GRE score of 1200 (Minimum verbal score of 450) or better.